AlCTahir/CCCME2-PROJECT1/README.md

-This will be the Main/Master Branch of our repository.
-This will be the head branch wherein we will merge other branches so that our calculator will function properly
+This will be the calculator logic branch of our repository.
+The files and codes found in here are all about its logic and buttons in order for the calculator logic to function and basic math operations will run properly.